What to See in Edirne (Turkey).

 Visiting Edirne was a last minute add on meant to break up the trip from Plovdiv to Istanbul.
 It isn’t the easiest place to get to (which I wrote about getting from Plovdiv to Edirne here) but is well worth a short visit.
 We were there two nights, allowing a full-day to explore this small city.

 The highlights are three incredible mosques in the center of town, all within easy walking distance from each other.
-Even if you’ve been to Istanbul you’ll be wowed by these mosques – they might even be the most beautiful mosques you see in Turkey*.
+Even if you’ve been to Istanbul you’ll be wowed by these mosques – they might be among the most beautiful mosques you see in Turkey.

 A little history